aquariumbio/aquarium/doc/JSONdocumentation.md

 }

 ```
 The ‘id’ key-value pair in the JSON above refers to an individual operation.
-A workflow is comprised of several operation strung together in a logical manner.
-The ‘id’ field is a pointer to the operations table which contains more information about the operation in question.
+A workflow is comprised of several operations strung together in a logical manner.
+The ‘id’ field is a pointer to the **operations table**.

 For e.g. the PCR operation above has the id 1.

 ![Fragment Construction Workflow](images/JSON/operation_pcr.png)

-The specification for this operation is also made via the same workflow editor in the following manner
+The specification for this operation is also made via the same workflow editor:

 ![Fragment Construction Workflow](images/JSON/operation_pcr_input_fwd.png)
 ##Operation JSON
-The JSON corresponding this id number in the operations table is as given below
-The skeletal structure of the JSON is as follows
+The skeletal structure of the JSON corresponding for the operation shown above (id=1) is as given below
 ```json
 {
 	"inputs": […..],